bbiswal333/bridge/README.md

 * metadata for the app is defined in `_modules.json` inside that folder
 * apps must be inside an own module and shoul be named/ prefixed with `app.appname`
 * to get started, just copy our "test app" and adjust it
+* a recording on how to develop apps can be found [here](https://sap.emea.pgiconnect.com/p3ik7dpuqve/)

 Further information can be found on our [wiki](https://github.wdf.sap.corp/bridge/bridge/wiki).